 - Educate yourself: make sure you know the facts and have done enough research so that you can back up your points if the person becomes defensive.

-- List the behaviours you’ve observed: state that you are worried about the effect drinking or drug use is having and express concern about continued use.
+- List the behaviours you’ve observed: state that you are worried about the effects of drinking or drug use and express concern about continued use.

 - Be patient: they may choose denial initially.
 Although you can highlight to the person your views, you cannot force them to change if they do not want to.